Travelogue Bolivia 2003

 In the bus I changed my mined and wanted to go to Puno in Peru first, visiting Copacabana when coming back.
 But when we arrived in Copacabana they told us that the road to Peru was blocked by protesting campesinos (probably because of the plans to reduce coca production).
 So I am here now and rented a little sail boat to spend the afternoon.
 But after one hour in the self build boat I gave up because it was impossible to cruise against the wind.
 For those of you who don’t know sailing: that’s very important because otherwise you will never be able to return to the place you started from.

 Tomorrow I will visit Isla del Sol, the place were the Inkas believed that the human race (or at least the Inkas) were created by god.
-I probably will spent there a night and then I have to leave Bolivia as my visa expires … I never imagined to spent a whole month in this country, incredible.
+I probably will spent a night there and then I have to leave Bolivia as my visa expires … I never imagined to spent a whole month in this country, incredible.

 All the best from Copacabana, Bolivia